bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 10

-In [this dataset](./files_12_data_visualization_exercises/exercise10/meat-production-tonnes.csv) you can find World wide meat production from 1961 to 2021 expressed in tonnes.
-It includes cattle, poultry, sheep/mutton, goat, pig meat, and wild game (source: https://ourworldindata.org/meat-production).
+In [this dataset](./files_12_data_visualization_exercises/exercise10/data.csv), you will find data on the velocity of an enzymatic reaction were obtained by Treloar (1974).
+The number of counts per minute of radioactive product from the reaction was measured as a function of substrate concentration in parts per million (ppm) and from these counts the initial rate (or velocity) of the reaction was calculated (counts/min/min).
+The experiment was conducted once with the enzyme treated with Puromycin, and once with the enzyme untreated.

-Create a XY-scatter plot with the total production of meat (in tonnes) plotted against time for the asian continent.
+Create a XY-scatter plot with the velocity plotted against the substrate concentration.

-Use Scientific notation for the mass meat production.
+Create a XY-scatter for the experiment without puromycin and an additional XY scatter plot for both (with and without puromycin) conditions.

+Does puromycin act as an inhibitor or an activator for this enzyme?

 ### Exercise 11